Alecks20/alecks20/README.md

 # Hello there! 👋
-Im a self-taught teenage developer/programmer located in Australia with a passion for computers and the internet.
+Im a self-taught developer/programmer located in Australia with a passion for computers and the internet.
 I specialize in server management, linux, networking and programming.

 ## Skills/Experience 🌍